Data Protection for VMware vSAN

-When configuring replication for a virtual machine, an administrator has the option to enable the retention of multiple recovery points (point-in-time instances).
-This can be useful when an issue is discovered several hours, or even a few days after it occurred.
-For example, a replicated virtual machine with a 4-hour RPO, contracts a virus, but the virus is not discovered until 6 hours after infestation.
+When configuring replication for a virtual machine, an administrator can enable the retention of multiple recovery points (point-in-time instances).
+This can be useful when an issue is discovered several hours or even a few days after it occurred.
+For example, a replicated virtual machine with a 4-hour RPO contracts a virus, but the virus is not discovered until 6 hours after infestation.
 As a result, the virus has been replicated to the target location.
 With multiple recovery points, the virtual machine can be recovered and then reverted to a recovery point retained before the virus issue occurred.

 The maximum number of recovery points that can be retained is 24.
 The following are some examples: